When driving in fog, you should slow down, use low beam headlights, and leave plenty of distance ahead in case a sudden stop is needed.

 The best advice if you are driving in fog

-The Highway Code states that when driving in fog you MUST use your headlights if your visibility is reduced to 100m or less.
-Also use your fog lights, but remember to switch these off as soon as visibility improves.
+The Highway Code states that when driving in fog, you MUST use your headlights if your visibility down to 100m or less.
+Also, use your fog lights, but remember to switch these off as soon as visibility improves.

 - When slowing down be aware it may only be your brake lights that are warning drivers behind you that you are slowing down.
-They may not be able to see anything else, so use your brakes with that in mind.
+Nor may they be able to see anything else, so use your brakes with that in mind.

-- Drive at a speed that allows you to pull up within the distance you can see clearly, particularly on motorways and duel carriageways as you will be travelling faster.
+- Drive at a speed that allows you to pull up within the distance you can see clearly, particularly on motorways and dual carriageways as you will be travelling faster.

 - Be aware of other drivers not using headlights.